djbrieck/brieckspro/content/posts/pomodoro/index.md

     800 - 1000 (2) 4

-So that one was two, two hour block with a running total of four hours worked.
+So that one was two, two-hour block with a running total of four hours worked.

 Then the rest of the file is lines of things to work on.